Lipschitz decompositions of domains with bilaterally flat boundaries: The proofs of Theorems and

 The proof will be via relatively minor modifications of the argument for Theorem \ref{t:thmA}.
 The idea is to construct a collection of CCBPs with associated maps $\{g_i\}_{i\in I}$ where $g_i:\mathcal{D}_i\rightarrow\overline{\Omega}$ which individually parameterize only a little piece of $\overline{\Omega}$ at a time.
-These maps will be $(1+C\delta)$-bi-Lipschitz at the cost of introducing an outer ``buffer zone'' of domains in the image of these mappings having bounded overlap.
+These maps will be $(1+C\delta)$-bi-Lipschitz at the cost of introducing an outer ``buffer zone'' of domains in the images of these mappings.
+The ``core'' domains will have disjoint interiors while the domains in the buffer zone will have finite overlap.